bamos/bamos.github.io/index.md

 and reinforcement learning through the use of deep learning, optimization (sometimes convex), theory, and statistics.

+I strongly believe in open science and reproducible research and publish all of my code to [my Github profile](https://github.com/bamos).
-I am the author of [OpenFace](https://cmusatyalab.github.io/openface/), which is an open source face recognition project that uses deep learning.
+I am also the author of [OpenFace](https://cmusatyalab.github.io/openface/), which is an open source face recognition project that uses deep learning.